Welcome to Teaching with Zoom!

 What reports are available for me to note attendance and participation?

-Accessible from the ‘Reports’ tab on your Baruch Zoom home page, Zoom automatically records who attends your meeting and how long they have been logged on.
+Accessible from the ‘Reports’ tab on your CUNY Zoom home page, Zoom automatically records who attends your meeting and how long they have been in the class (Zoom does not count time spent in the Waiting Room.)
 Zoom cannot tell you that they were always at the screen, but it is a good indication of timely entrance into the class.
 Here’s how to access this list of participants:

 - Go to the ‘Reports’ tab in the left navigation bar of your Baruch Zoom home page.
 It will default to Usage Reports